Everything You Need to Know About NYSDF BitLicense

 The Licensee must have a written anti-money laundering policy and monitor for suspicious activity that may signify money laundering, tax evasion, or other illegal or criminal activity, filing SARs when appropriate.
 Additionally, the Department must receive a notification if aggregate transaction amounts exceed $10,000 USD in one day by one person, even if the transactions are crypto-to-crypto.

 The Licensee must have a KYC program for the identification and verification of account holders.
-Customer Due Diligence (CDD) must be performed to verify a customer’s identity before on-boarding and Enhanced Due Diligence (EDD) is required for high-risk customers, high-volume accounts, accounts on which a SAR has previously been filed, or accounts involving foreign entities.
+Customer Due Diligence (CDD) must be performed to verify a customer’s identity before on-boarding and Enhanced Due Diligence is a KYC process of carrying out furt...
+More (EDD) is required for high-risk customers, high-volume accounts, accounts on which a SAR has previously been filed, or accounts involving foreign entities.
 The Licensee must also check customers against the OFAC SDN list.

 The Licensee must establish and maintain an effective cybersecurity program to protect the confidentiality, integrity, and accessibility of its’ data.
 The Licensee must appoint a Chief Information Security Officer (CISO) to oversee, implement and enforce the policy.
-The CISO will prepare a report for the Department every year, assessing the program and proposing how it will address any liabilities.
+The CISO will prepare a report for the Department every year, assessing the program and proposing how it will In a cryptocurrency context, an address is a cryptographic k...
+More any liabilities.

 Business continuity and disaster recovery